Groceries

 Amazon can also offer second-hand books which can be cheaper than buying new, but often in very good condition

-Many of these type of shops offer student discounts, for which you may to present a Totum card or sometimes your student ID card will be sufficient.
+Many of these type of shops offer student discounts, for which you may need to present a Totum or other student discount card.
+Sometimes your student ID card will be sufficient.

 Other useful shops

-These are moderately sized store selling toiletries, garden-ware, and basic groceries (biscuits, coffee, etc) at a low price.
+These are moderately sized store selling toiletries, garden-ware, and basic groceries (like biscuits, tea and coffee) at a low price.

 Charity shops